What if You’re Just Not Good Enough To Be a Successful Writer?

 - Self-publishing your work and selling a certain number of copies / making a certain amount of money.

-- Making a living from your writing, so you can quit your day job.
+- Making a living from your writing, so you can quit your day job and write full time.

 - Getting lots of positive reviews from readers.